All Products

 The task was interrupted because the Cloud Assistant Agent was restarted.

-Run the command again after the restart is complete.
-You can view the running status of the Cloud Assistant Agent in the Cloud Assistant console or by calling the DescribeCloudAssistantStatus operation.
+Run the command again after the agent restarts.
+You can check the agent's status in the Cloud Assistant console or by calling the DescribeCloudAssistantStatus operation.

 InstanceReleased

-The command cannot be executed because the instance was released during the execution.
+The command failed because the instance was released during execution.

 DirectoryNotExists